dcao1205/1800_202510_DTC07/README.md

 ### Limitations

 Example:
-- Currently, the app only supports city-based weather searches.
+- Currently, the app does not support editing listings
-- Limited to basic weather parameters like temperature, humidity, and conditions.
+- No way to review a seller after a transaction
-- The user interface can be further enhanced for accessibility.
+- The user interface can be further enhanced for ease of use and accessbility.

 ### Future Work

 Example:
-- Add support for location-based weather detection using GPS.
+- Add support for editing listings
-- Implement additional weather parameters like wind speed and UV index.
+- Add the ability to leave reviews on a seller's page
-- Create a dark mode for better usability in low-light conditions.
+- Read indicators on messages
-- Integrate user accounts for saving favorite locations.
+- Allow more school supplies than just textbooks to be sold on the site

 ---